nib-health-funds/hammertime/README.md

 ## Usage

-To stop hammertime
+`stop-hammertime` will stop all EC2 instances that are not in an ASG, it will also set the desired instance count of all ASGs to 0; unless the mentioned assets are tagged with one of the following supported hammertime tags:

-* killing your EC2 instance tag with `hammertime:canttouchthis`
+- `hammertime:canttouchthis`: Will prevent hammertime from starting or stopping this asset in all cases.
-* spinning your ASG down to 0 tag the ASG with `hammertime:canttouchthis`
+- `hammertime:canttouchthisbetween`: Will prevent hammertime from starting or stopping the asset between a given UTC date range specified in the value of the tag.
+The expected format for the value is `YYYY-MM-DD and YYYY-MM-DD` For example: A value of `2017-05-06 and 2017-06-06` prevents hammertime from affecting this asset between the mentioned dates.

-`stop-hammertime` will stop all EC2 instances that are not tagged with `hammertime:canttouchthis` and are not in an ASG.
-It will also set the desired instance count of all ASGs not tagged likewise to 0.
+- `hammertime:canttouchthisbefore`: Will prevent hammertime from affecting the asset before a specific UTC date represented in the value field of the tag.
+The expected date format is: `YYYY-MM-DD`.
+For example: A value of `2017-05-06` will ensure the given asset is not touched before the given date.

 `start-hammertime` will query the tags left by `stop-hammertime` and return the instances and ASGs to their previous status.